Skip to content

 Philosophical writers have played a crucial role in popularizing existentialism and making it accessible to a wider audience.

-Through their works, they have explored the intricacies of existential thought and its implications for human existence.
+Through their works, they have explored the intricacies of existential thought and its implications for humanity as a whole.

 One peripheral, but influential writer was Albert Camus.